Welcome to the fourth in my series of posts, ‘Get Lean For Performance’.

 Now I’m going to redirect my focus to training.
 I want to demystify (for myself if no one else) what we should be doing to really step up our cycling performance.
 Like you, I have competing demands on my time: my research will be focused on getting maximum fitness gain ‘bang’ for my limited time ‘buck’.
 I will also share some exciting training-related news (ooooh!).

 In the meantime, let me know in the comments how your own weight loss challenge has gone and, if you haven’t done so already, do pick up a copy of the Racing Weight book.
-For me, the £5 (or whatever) I spent is worth the almost 2 percentage points of fat reduction I’ve achieved since reading it.
+For me, the money I spent is worth the almost 2 percentage points of fat reduction I’ve achieved since reading it.